Seminars & Courses

 The Certificate IV in Building Biology is a nationally accredited course that identifies and addresses the health hazards in the built environment from allergens like house dust mites and pollens, to electromagnetic fields, geopathic stress and indoor air contaminants.
 Building material selection and design enables building biologists to work alongside builders and architects to construct dwellings that are not only energy efficient, but support the health and wellbeing of the occupants who live and work in them.
 Utilising occupational hygiene techniques, students will learn to conduct dust and chemical sampling.
 The course focuses on ways to reduce and, where possible, mitigate the health hazards to provide clients with a cost effective way to reduce their exposure.
 This is a one year full time or two year part time course that is primarily conducted online with a one week intensive.
 Graduates from this course are eligible to join the Australian Society of Building Biologists.
 For more detail, phone the Australian College of Environmental Studies on 1300 889 845.

-The college provides extensive practical and theoretical training to enable Diploma graduates to conduct mould testing, electromagnetic field auditing, drinking water recommendations, chemical, gas and particulate sampling for both the residential and commercial sectors.
+The college provides extensive practical and theoretical training to enable Advanced Diploma graduates to conduct mould, electromagnetic field testing, drinking water recommendations, chemical, gas and particulate sampling.
 In addition, students are trained to provide advice to architects and building designers on how to design healthy homes to cater for people with allergies, electrical and chemical sensitivities.
 To find out why you should study building biology at ACES and how we differ to other international building biology courses, click here.
-The Diploma is currently undergoing the accreditation process and is expected to be available mid 2015.
-It is a two year full time (four year part time) course consisting of ten core subjects and three elective subjects which is around 1,800 hours in duration.
+The Advanced Diploma of Building Biology is currently undergoing the accreditation process and is expected to be available early 2016.
+It is an 18 month full time (three year part time) course consisting of ten core subjects and one elective subject which is around 1,800 hours in duration.
 Graduates from this course are eligible to join the Australian Society of Building Biologists.
 For more detail, phone the Australian College of Environmental Studies on 1300 889 845.